27 March 2023

 There is a top-up scholarship of $5,000 per annum (not indexed) for 3.5 years, with no extension, funded by Quantitative Marine Sciences (QMS) that will be considered for an outstanding applicant.

-If successful, international applicants will receive a University of Tasmania Fees Offset for up to four years.
+If successful, international applicants will also receive Overseas Health Cover (OSHC), funded by QMS, and a University of Tasmania Fees Offset for up to four years.

 As part of the application process you may indicate if you do not wish to be considered for scholarship funding.